filecoin-project/filecoin-docs/docs/mine/lotus/miner-addresses.md

 lotus-miner actor set-owner --really-do-it <address>
 ```

+The above command will need to be run twice, once by the original owner, and then a second time by the new owner to finalize the transfer.

 The old and the new address must be available to the Lotus node.
 You can [create a new address or import an existing one](../../get-started/lotus/send-and-receive-fil.md).

 ## The worker address